Remi-Gau/eCobidas/docs/40-spreadsheets.md

 For each item:

--   make sure it has a name, preferred label, description: for some of those a formula in the MRI spreadsheet should automatically take care of that
+-   make sure it has a name, preferred label, description: for some of those a formula in the spreadsheet should automatically take care of that

 -   make sure that there is a clear specific and unambiguous question associated to this item

 -   identify the response type expected

 -   create a response choice list where needed

 -   mark the item as high-priority to be in the next release of the app.

 -   assess whether there is way to **not** expose users to that item (or restrict list of the response choices for that item) if it is not relevant to their use-case